List of works by El Greco

-El Greco was mainly a painter but a few sculptures, including Epimetheus and Pandora, have also been attributed to El Greco.
-This doubtful attribution is based on the testimony of Pacheco.
-Pacheco saw in El Greco's studio a series of figurines (of wax, stucco, and wood), but these may have been merely models, like those used in the Italian workshops (like the one El Greco himself had created, when he was in Italy).
+El Greco was mainly a painter but a few sculptures, including Epimetheus and Pandora, have also been attributed to him.
+This doubtful attribution is based on the testimony of Pacheco, who claimed to see a series of wax, stucco, and wooden figurines in his studio, but these may have been models like those used in the Italian workshops (like the one El Greco himself had created in Italy).
 The figures illustrated recall certain nudes in paintings by El Greco in their elongated proportions, but their naturalism and the accentuated musculature of the male figure are regarded by certain researchers as surprising for El Greco.
-Among the surviving works of the master are also four drawings; three of them are preparatory works for the altarpiece of Santo Domingo el Antiguo and the fourth one is a study for one of his paintings, The Crucifixion.
+Among the surviving El Greco works are four drawings; three of them preparatory works for the altarpiece of Santo Domingo el Antiguo and the fourth a study for one of his paintings, The Crucifixion.

 List of selected works

-At the time of his death his belonging included 115 paintings, 15 sketches and 150 drawings.
-In 1908 Manuel B. Cossio, who regarded El Greco's style as a response to Spanish mysticism, published the first comprehensive catalogue of El Greco's works.
+At the time of El Greco's death his belonging included 115 paintings, 15 sketches and 150 drawings.
+In 1908 Manuel B. Cossio, who regarded El Greco's style as a response to Spanish mysticism, published the first comprehensive catalogue of his works.
 In 1937 a highly influential study by art historian Rodolfo Pallucchini had the effect of greatly increasing the publicly accepted works of El Greco.
 Palluchini attributed to El Greco a small triptych in the Galleria Estense at Modena on the basis of a signature on the painting on the back of the central panel on the Modena triptych.
 There was consensus that the triptych was indeed an early work of El Greco and, therefore, Pallucchini's publication became the yardstick for attributions to the artist.
 As a result, about 119 disputed compositions (including 19 "signed") were attributed to El Greco.
 Nevertheless, this "over-production" of El Greco's works created a reaction by other scholars.
-Wethey denied that the Modena triptych had any connection at all with the artist and produced a reactive catalogue raisonné with a greatly reduced corpus of materials in 1962.
-Whereas art historian José Camón Aznar had attributed between 787 and 829 paintings to the Cretan master, Wethey reduced the number to 285 authentic works and Halldor Sœhner, a German researcher of Spanish art, recognized only 137.
+Wethey denied that the Modena triptych had any connection with the artist and produced a reactive 1962 catalogue raisonné with a greatly reduced corpus of materials.
+Where art historian José Camón Aznar had attributed between 787 and 829 paintings to El Greco, Wethey reduced the number to 285 authentic works.
+Halldor Sœhner, a German researcher of Spanish art, recognized only 137.
 Both Wethey and Sœhner divided in their catalogues the works in those painted by El Greco and those produced by his workshop.